‘PLUGGING AND PLAYING’ - Škoda Enyaq Coupe vRS Independent New Review (Ref:1496/12552)

 Market and Model

 So, the priciest Škoda yet made.
 How much would you expect to pay.
-Just under £55,000 is the answer - around £1,700 more than vRS trim will set you back with the conventional Enyaq iV body shape.
-The vRS trim level gets you 'Crystal Face' package that adds 131 twinkling LEDs to the front grille - a standout feature.
-Plus you also get a black panoramic glass roof that flows seamlessly into the rear section; Škoda reckons it's the largest panoramic glass roof it has ever offered.
-The wheels are 20-inch 'Taurus' alloys, with bolder 21-inch 'Vision Anthracite' metallic alloy rims being optional.
+Just under £54,000 is the answer - £1,900 more than vRS trim will set you back with the conventional Enyaq body shape.
+The vRS trim level gets you LED Matrix beam headlights and LED rear lights with dynamic indicators.
+Plus you also get 20-inch 'Draconis' alloy wheels (with bigger 21-inch 'Vision' rims optional); and a black panoramic glass roof that flows seamlessly into the rear section; Škoda reckons it's the largest panoramic glass roof it has ever offered.

 The LED tail lights have a 'Coming/Leaving home' function.
 And as with the ordinary model, media features are taken care of by a 13-inch central infotainment screen and the 5.3-inch Digital Cockpit instrument binnacle display, which is supplemented by a head-up display with augmented reality.